FerretDB/FerretDB/website/docs/reference/glossary.md

 A data structure used for identifying and querying records in a collection.
 It helps to limit the number of documents to search through or inspect in a collection.
-Examples include unique `_id` index, user-defined index, hashed index, and partial index.
+Examples include `_id` index, user-defined index, hashed index, and partial index.

 ---